boredazfcuk/docker-icloudpd/CONFIGURATION.md

   1: Enter two-factor authentication code
 Please choose an option: [0]: 1
-Please enter two-factor authentication code: 123456 2020-08-06 16:47:30 INFO     Two factor authentication cookie generated.
+Please enter two-factor authentication code: 123456 2020-08-06 16:47:30 INFO     Multifactor authentication cookie generated.
 Sync should now be successful.
 ```

-This will then place a two factor authentication cookie into the /config folder of the container.
+This will then place a multifactor authentication cookie into the /config folder of the container.
 This cookie will expire after three months.
 After it has expired, you will need to re-initialise the container again.

 After this, the container should start downloading your photos.